 Stretch goals are goals that are purposefully challenging.
 For example, if you usually get 30,000 monthly visitors to your website, a stretch goal would be to get 50,000 monthly visitors.
 That’s a big increase!
 But this stretch goal is still within the realm of possibility.
 Make sure you make your stretch goals ambitious, not impossible—like aiming to go from 30,000 monthly visitors to 300,000 monthly visitors, for example.

 The “A” and “R” of SMART are closely related.
-In addition to setting Achievable goals, you also want to set Realistic ones.
+In addition to setting attainable goals, you also want to set Realistic ones.
 For example, maybe a goal is achievable, but getting there would require every team member to work overtime for six weeks straight.
 Even though it might be an achievable goal, it’s not a realistic one.
 Make sure yours is both by creating a clear resource management plan.

-Using our achievable goal example of learning to speak Spanish, the goal of setting 20 minutes aside each day to practice Spanish is both realistic and achievable.
+Using our attainable goal example of learning to speak Spanish, the goal of setting 20 minutes aside each day to practice Spanish is both realistic and achievable.
 On the other hand, a goal to practice speaking Spanish for two hours every day is probably not realistic for most working adults, even though it’s technically achievable.

 Your SMART goal should have an end date.
 Without a time limit, your project could drag on, have unclear success metrics, and suffer from scope creep.
-Deadlines provide a sense of urgency, so that short-term tasks don’t drag into long-term goals unnecessarily.
+Deadlines provide a sense of urgency so that short-term tasks don’t drag into long-term goals unnecessarily.
 If you haven’t already, make sure you outline a clear project timeline.

 Deadlines are crucial to implementing goals, since they pretty much force you to take action.
 If you want to have more focus time at work, you can decide to set a goal to only check your email for 30 minutes every day.
 But without a deadline, it’s easy to brush it off.
 Imagine instead if you set a goal to only check your email for 30 minutes every day for one week—now, it starts to feel more attainable.